THE ULTIMATE PLUS SIZE

 Long Sleeve swim SHIRT & Leggings (OPtional, but recommended)

 With all the water sports you’ll be doing in the Galapagos you’ll need a long sleeve swim shirt and swim leggings to prevent sunburn.
 While we love a cute crop top this is not the time to wear one.
-You’ll want full coverage of your back, arms, and legs, especially when you’re snorkeling to avoid a backside sunburn.
+You’ll want full coverage of your back, arms, and legs, especially when you’re snorkeling to avoid a backside sunburn and when surfing to avoid a belly rash when trying to catch a wave.

 CAMERA + EXTRA BATTERIES